 As regards the EEB offices (see sections EN26 and EN29 for impacts related to procurement and transport policies), radiators are turned down at night in winter and lights switched off when not needed.
-However, we have no Environmental Management System (EMS) in place to provide a systematic approach to assessing, reporting and minimising our environmental impact, so reductions achieved are unknown.
-Furthermore, while being in rented premises imposes some limitations on what can be achieved, we will continue to explore whether and how more can be done to reduce GHG emissions through e.g. energy efficient lights, appliances and IT equipment in offices.
+We have no Environmental Management System (EMS) in place to provide a systematic approach to assessing, reporting and minimising our environmental impact, so reductions achieved are unknown.
+However, while being in rented premises imposes some limitations on what can be achieved, we will continue to explore whether and how more can be done to reduce GHG emissions through e.g. energy efficient lights, appliances and IT equipment in offices.

-In the 2014 Gap Analysis submitted as part of the INGO Charter report, the EEB committed to the following improvement as regards initiatives to reduce greenhouse gas emissions.
+In the 2014 Gap Analysis submitted as part of the Accountable Now (then INGO Charter) report, the EEB committed to the following improvement as regards initiatives to reduce greenhouse gas emissions.